1. How can I locate a Lottery Retailer?

-- Scratch the “Scratch-2-Cash” symbol on your scratch tickets, then insert the bar code into the scanner.
-Scratch games numbered 1001 and up use Scratch-2-Cash technology.
+Scratch Ticket: Scratch the “Scratch-2-Cash” symbol on your ticket, then insert the bar code into the scanner.

-- Insert the bar code on the bottom of your draw game ticket into the scanner.
-All draw games are compatible with the Ticket Checker.
+Draw Game Ticket: Insert the bar code on the bottom of your draw game ticket into the scanner.

 To learn more about the various draw game prize payouts, visit our game pages: